bbglab/bbgwiki/docs/Plots_and_scripts/Streamlit.md

         ```

         Types of message statuses:

         - `st.info` : Returns a blue box with some info.
         - `st.error` : Returns a red box with error info.
-        - 'st.warning` : Returns a yellow box.
+        - `st.warning` : Returns a yellow box.
         - `st.success`: Returns a green box.

 ### Examples